vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 # Upgrade notes

 We're trying to keep the upgrade process as easy as it's possible.
 Unfortunately, sometimes manual code changes are required.
 Before pulling out the latest version, please take a look at the upgrade notes below:

+## 1.6 -> 1.7

+Starting from Vue Storefront 1.7 we've changed the Caching strategy + Offline ready features:

+- by default, the ElasticSearch Queries are executed using GET method - and therefore are cached by Service Worker (c - set it to POST for the previous behavior and if you're using graphql),
+- by default products and queries cache is set in the LocalStorage with a quota set to 4MB (`config.server.elasticCacheQuota`).
+If the storage quota is set, the cache purging is executed each 30s using LRU algorithm.
+Local Storage is limited to 5MB in most browsers
+- we've added `config.server.disableLocalStorageQueriesCache` which is set to true by default.
+When this option is on then we're not storing the ElasticSearch results in local cache - this is due to the fact that results are by default cached in Service Worker cache anyway.

+Backward compatibility - to reverse to the 1.0-1.6 behavior please set:

+- set `config.server.disableLocalStorageQueriesCache = false`,
+- set `config.elasticsearch.queryMethod = POST`
+- set `config.localForage.defaultDrivers.elasticCache = INDEXEDDB`

 ## 1.5 -> 1.6

 With 1.6 we've introduced new modular architecture and moved most of theme-specific logic from core to default theme.
 It's probably the biggest update in VS history and the first step to making future upgrades more and more seamless.